 Medical device companies are beginning to reposition their marketing tactics in an effort to position themselves at the forefront of value-based care.
 Companies that produce medical devices that help providers fulfill governmental and insurer value-based contracts are an attractive option, and many marketing programs in the medical device industry are geared toward establishing their product as a prime instrument that can help healthcare providers achieve this goal.
 Essentially, medical device companies wanting to appeal to healthcare customers involved in value-based care require a marketing approach that will effectively communicate the importance of value-based care and how improved patient outcomes can be established with their device.

 Marketing a medical device with the value-based care angle relies on clearly demonstrating data that signifies its main clinical benefits.
 Devices that fail to display this data in a clear and coherent fashion may quickly experience limited sales by healthcare institutions geared toward improving patient value.
-A marketing plan integrating data from clinical trials for claim substantiation, for example, may be a helpful method for confirming a value proposition for potential customers.
+A medical device marketing plan integrating data from clinical trials for claim substantiation, for example, may be a helpful method for confirming a value proposition for potential customers.

 When marketing any product, it’s imperative that the key messages of the marketing strategy are focused on the benefits of that product.
 Marketing a medical device for the value-based care audience should contain messaging geared toward both the clinician as well as the patient.
 The economic benefit of the device may be a key point to include in marketing materials focused toward healthcare providers.
 Effective medical devices may help improve patient outcomes, for example, thereby reducing overall costs that may be spent on administrating lengthier interventions.
 Patients, on the other hand, really want to know how the device can benefit their condition as well as save them money on their healthcare costs.